Wondering how to recycle inflatables, paddling pools, and more? Read on – I’ve got details of a great initiative for you!

 Summer has officially come to a close in Scotland.
-All the schools have resumed, and the beaches are quiet, despite being filled with happy kids, fish and chips, ice-creams, buckets and spades, and lilos and rubber rings just a few weeks previously.
+All the schools have resumed, and the beaches are quiet.
+This is despite being filled with happy kids, fish and chips, ice-creams, buckets and spades, and lilos and rubber rings just a few weeks previously.

 If you have kids, or even if you don’t have kids, you may have amassed a collection of inflatables over the summer.
 From lilos to rubber rings, from paddling pools to inflatable dinghies, you may have some in your shed or garage or stuffed under the stairs.

 The trouble is that these items are delicate and don’t always withstand one summer’s worth of use, or three seasons of storage.
-If your inflatable has a puncture that can’t be repaired or is intended for the bin, then don’t bin it – it can be recycled rather cleverly!
+If your paddling pool or inflatable has a puncture that can’t be repaired or is intended for the bin, then don’t bin it.
+Did you know your unwanted inflatables and paddling pools can be recycled rather cleverly?

-The clever people at Wyatt and Jack are having an inflatables amnesty this summer, whereby you can post them your inflatables that would have otherwise gone in the bin – and they will work their magic, turning them into rather funky bags, like the one below:
+Indeed, the clever people at Wyatt and Jack run an inflatables amnesty.
+Here you can post them your inflatables or paddling pools that would have otherwise gone in the bin and they will work their magic.
+Magic being turning them into rather funky bags, like the one below.

-If you are an Isle of Wight local, they will collect it from you, otherwise, you can post your inflatable to them at:
+If you are an Isle of Wight local, Wyatt and Jack will collect your burst inflatable or paddling pool from you.
+Otherwise, you can post your inflatable or paddling pool to them at:

 Wyatt & Jack Inflatable Amnesty

 Isle Of Wight